Soyvolon/ChristysThirstyBeerRides/docs/README.md

 # Upcoming Events

-## Christy's Thirsty Beer Ride - Roll out 4pm (check-in 3:00-3:50pm) - NEW Brewery!
-> Saturday, January 23rd<br />
+> Hops and Props - 335 2nd Ave NE · St. Petersburg, FL<br />
 Pre-ride beers/Check-in: 3:00-3:50 pm<br />
 Roll out: 4:00 pm

-Ride with us and check out some of St. Pete’s best breweries!
-Do it!
+Saturday should be back up in the 70's with sun!
+Come out for a leisurely bike ride and check out some of St. Pete's best local breweries!

+Arrive as early as 3:00 pm to check-in and enjoy a beer before we roll out.
+Check-in before partaking!!

+### PRIZES and GIVEAWAYS
-**PRIZES and DRINK Specials/Giveaways sponsored by our favorite realtor - "Von Tiki" and a few of my own**
+Sponsored by our favorite realtor - "Von Tiki" and and our newest sponsor ...
+Mark at St. Pete Bicycle & Fitness who is giving every rider a $5 coupon to use at his store!

-### STOPS and DRINK SPECIALS:
+### DISTANCE and DRINK SPECIALS:
-1) Starting at If I Brewed the World Brewery - $1.00 off beers
-2) Hawthorne Bottle Shoppe - $5.00 off drafts (regular price $8-$12)
-3) Avid Brew Company - $1.00 off beers
-4) Finish up at the NEW Grand Central Brew - $1.00 of beers!!
+5 miles (ish) ... maybe a little more, maybe a little less.

+Exclusive drink specials for Christy's Thirsty Beer Rides!

-!> RIDE FEE: $10 for advanced RSVP's ($15 day of ride)
+!> RIDE FEE: $10 for advanced RSVP's ($15 day of ride) - and get $5 back to use at St. Pete Bicycle & Fitness!!

 ### FORMS OF PAYMENT:
 - Cash App - [$ChristyHaagsma](https://cash.app/$ChristyHaagsma)